TalvinJoshuaJacobs/CalendarProgram/Documentation.md

  - "As a user, I would want to chose an option between reading, writing and editing existing entries"
  - "As a user, I would want the program to interact with a text file called 'calendar' located in the same directory"
- - "As a user, I would want to read all of the calendar entries"
+ - "As a user, I would want to be able to read all of the calendar entries"
  - "As a user, I would want to have the calendar entries presented to me in a readable and clear format"
  - "As a user, I would want to add any entry to the calendar"
  - "As a user, I would want to edit any existing entry I chose"